-- 9) Write and implement an Interactive C program that will make a CutieBot follow an infrared light source.
-This task can be accomplished with many different control strategies: consider some of the following strategies-or create one of your own. - Compare the averages of the right and left sensors to the value of the middle sensor.
+- 9) Write and implement an Interactive C program that will make a CutieBot search, find, and approach one of your rescue victims.
+Ideally, the CutieBot should stop when it is about a foot away from the victim.
+This task can be accomplished with many different control strategies: consider some of the following strategies-or create one of your own. - When the program starts, the CutieBot scans the area around itself to find the victim initially.
+Then have the CutieBot approach the victim correcting its path until it reaches the victim using one of the strategies below. - Compare the averages of the right and left sensors to the value of the middle sensor.
 Based on which region of sensors sees the most light, have the motors favor that side.
-The right motor is controlled by motor port 1, and the left motor is controlled by motor port 2. - Have the CutieBot turn toward the sensor that has the highest IR sensor reading-turning right or left if the center sensor doesn't have the highest IR reading.
+The right motor is controlled by motor port 1, and the left motor is controlled by motor port 2. - Have the CutieBot turn toward the sensor that has the highest IR sensor reading-turning right or left if the center sensor doesn't have the highest IR reading. - Have the CutieBot stop when the center sensor is saturated or greater than a specified level as determined by your measurements in part eight.